Mental Health and Histrionic Personality Disorder

 Psychotherapy (a type of counseling) is generally the treatment of choice for histrionic personality disorder.
 The goal of treatment is to help the individual uncover the motivations and fears associated with his or her thoughts and behavior, and to help the person learn to relate to others in a more positive way.

-Medication might sometimes be used as supplemental treatment for distressing symptoms that might occur with this disorder, such as depression and anxiety.
+Medication might sometimes be used as treatment for other conditions that might also be present with this disorder, such as depression and anxiety.

 What Complications Are Associated With Histrionic Personality Disorder?

-Histrionic personality disorder can affect a person's social or romantic relationships, and how they react to losses or failures.
+Histrionic personality disorder can affect a person's social, professional, or romantic relationships and how they react to losses or failures.
 People with this disorder are also at higher risk than the general population to suffer from depression.

 What Is the Outlook for People With Histrionic Personality Disorder?